developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 It enforces protective measures to ensure unauthorized requests are denied.
-It does that by sitting at the frontier of your infrastructure, receiving traffics as they come in, inspecting its content, and making decisions based on the rules you've previously defined and instructed.
+It does that by sitting at the frontier of your infrastructure, receiving traffics as they come in, inspecting its content, and making decisions based on the rules you've previously defined and instructed it to.

-In this blog post, we will explore what Ory Oathkeeper has to offer, deploy and configure it in a way that will protect our upstream server.
+In this blog post, we will explore what Ory Oathkeeper can do & deploy and configure it in a way that will protect our upstream server.

 This use-case is very common and you have likely encountered it or implemented